-So, here I am sharing an amazing combo of flavor a banana blueberry oatmeal muffin recipe to starts the day with:
+So, here I am sharing an amazing combo of flavors a banana blueberry oatmeal muffin recipe to start the day with:

 - Protein – oat is an excellent source of plant-based proteins.

 These are probably the easiest banana muffins you will ever make!

 All you need are a bunch of simple, wholesome ingredients and barely 15 minutes to whip the batter.

 - Banana – Ripe or yellow bananas are the best because they add a natural extra boost of sweetness.

 - Unsweetened almond milk or any plant-based milk you like, including soy milk, oat milk, and coconut milk.